- Home

 Weight: 30

-Several cafes offer WiFi but quality and reliability vary.
+Some cafes offer WiFi but connection quality and availability are inconsistent.

 π»β Digital Nomad Friendly Cafes